Rodarkhen/cmpe131-milestone/meetings.md

 - - *Summary*: We spent about 1 hour reviewing requirements and how to build them.
 Also setting up VScode for development.

+### 2023-11-22 at 6:30 PM
+- *Attendees*: Anik, Rodrigo
+- *Updates*:
+  -Catch up on our progress with milestone implementations
+  - Debug some GitHub issues Anik had with his code
+  - Demo each other implementation (Create/list notes, sign up/edit profiles) to showcase functionality
+  - Discuss integration tactics that will be need to use to bring project together
+  - Discuss future plans to implement "*" level requirements
+  - Debrief on future assignments/meetings
+- *Summary*: We fixed some issues with GitHub which allowed us to demo to each other our functional requirements for milestone 2.
+We then discussed future steps that we need to take to finish up our project.